Toyota, Mazda announce $1.6 billion plant for Huntsville, Alabama

 MONTGOMERY, Ala.
-(Reuters) - Toyota Motor Corp (7203.T) and Mazda Motor Corp (7261.T) announced Wednesday they will build a $1.6 billion joint assembly plant in Alabama that will employ up to 4,000 workers, a boost for President Donald Trump who wants automakers to expand U.S. production.
+(Reuters) - Toyota Motor Corp and Mazda Motor Corp announced on Wednesday they will build a $1.6 billion joint assembly plant in Alabama that will employ up to 4,000 workers, a boost for President Donald Trump, who wants automakers to expand U.S. production.

 Toyota President Akio Toyoda and Mazda President and Chief Executive Officer Masamichi Kogai joined Alabama Governor Kay Ivey in Montgomery at an event to announce the decision.

-“Welcome to sweet home Alabama,” Ivey said to both executives, after saying that the anticipated 4,000 workers would earn an average of $50,000.
+“Welcome to sweet home Alabama,” Ivey said to the two executives, after saying that the anticipated 4,000 workers at the plant to be built in Huntsville would earn an average of $50,000 a year.

-The plant will produce 300,000 vehicles a year and should open on a 2,500-acre site in 2021 about 14 miles from Toyota’s engine plant in Huntsville.
+The plant will produce 300,000 vehicles a year and should open on a 2,500-acre former cotton field in 2021, about 14 miles from Toyota’s engine plant in Huntsville.

 Toyota plans to build Corolla cars at the plant, while Mazda will build crossover SUVs.

-“Together, I am confident we will create yet another ‘Built in America’ success story,” Toyota’s Toyoda said.
+“Together, I am confident we will create yet another ‘Built in America’ success story,” Toyoda said.

-Alabama will provide tax incentives, the total of which was not immediately known.
-A person briefed on the matter said it was expected to be close to $1 billion over several years.
+Alabama will provide tax incentives.
+Officials said the state tax incentives were worth $370 million, but they did not disclose how much the local incentives were worth.

-The announcement also as U.S. auto industry sales are declining, so it could exacerbate overcapacity and add pressure to cut prices.
-U.S. new vehicle sales fell 2 percent in 2017, after hitting an all-time record high in 2016, and are expected to fall further in 2018.
+But with U.S. auto industry sales are declining, the new plant could exacerbate overcapacity and add pressure to cut prices.
+U.S. new vehicle sales fell 2 percent in 2017, after hitting a record high in 2016, and are expected to fall further in 2018.

 Huntsville Mayor Tommy Battle said the plant will “provide jobs for decades to come for Huntsville and Alabama.
 It vaults Alabama to the top as an industry leader in producing the next generation of cars that will power our nation.”